Find a Job You Really Want In

 Try to create a routine that helps you ease into the workday and build momentum.
 If drinking coffee makes you feel more productive, make sure to brew a cup — or three — to help you transition into work mode.

 If coffee isn’t your thing (you’re living a lie), try meditating or listening to your favorite song.
-This is great way to get your brain in the mood to work and organically move into a productive state of mind.
+This is a great way to get your brain in the mood to work and organically move into a productive state of mind.

 Before smartphones took control of our lives, leaving your work at the office was the standard, and taking work home with you required additional effort and planning.
 Nowadays, we have access to our work email sitting in our pockets, so we’re still psychologically and physically connected.

 It can be difficult to remove work from our brains when we’re not physically at the office, especially if we’re in the midst of a big project or have a lot on our plate.

 If you mentally check out while you’re at work and can’t remember a single dang thing you did once you get home, it’s probably safe to say that you feel emotionally disconnected from your job.

 Feeling like your work matters and feeling a connection to your coworkers can have a huge effect on how motivated we are at work.
-Don’t underestimate the impact your emotional needs have on your motivation level — teams that that trust and respect each other tend to be happier and more productive workers.
+Don’t underestimate the impact your emotional needs have on your motivation level — teams that trust and respect each other tend to be happier and more productive workers.

 If you need to connect with your colleagues, make an effort to talk to them — get to meetings early to engage in small talk, or just strike up light conversations throughout the day.

-After a full day of being productive (or being semi-productive, at least), it can seem tempting to completely shut down your brain and take to netflix for the remainder of your day.
+After a full day of being productive (or being semi-productive, at least), it can seem tempting to completely shut down your brain and take to Netflix for the remainder of your day.
 Spending your off-hours being a total couch potato can be relaxing, but it can also rob you of your motivation to get back to work the next day.

-How can you fix this?
+Solution: Make more plans.
 Instead of dedicating your free time to being as unproductive as possible, try to engage in rewarding activities that you can look forward to at the end of a long day.

-Maybe this means that you make plans to set aside time to work on your One Direction fanfiction erotica after work, or maybe you schedule an intense game of Settlers of Catan with your friends once a week.
-Engaging in an activity that takes a little more effort than laying down and staring at screen gives you more energy.
+Maybe this means that you make plans to set aside time to work on your One Direction fanfiction after work, or maybe you schedule an intense game of Settlers of Catan with your friends once a week.
+Engaging in an activity that takes a little more effort than laying down and staring at a screen gives you more energy.